Whitey's Ice Cream: Present

 Whitey's Ice Cream is currently owned by Bob Tunberg's sons, Jeff and Jon Tunberg.
 They work side by side as co-owners of the company, and the title, president, remains open in honor of their late father, “The Quad-Cities Favorite Ice Cream Man”, who died in 1991.
 They currently operate nine locations in the Iowa and Illinois Quad Cities.
 They also maintain a retail stand at the Vibrant Arena at The MARK and Modern Woodmen Park during sporting events.
 Customers may also order the ice cream from Whitey's website, where it can be shipped anywhere in the continental United States.

 In 1988, Whitey’s Ice Cream saw a dramatic change with the addition of a Wholesale Department and entrance into the grocery store market.
 This allowed Whitey’s Ice Cream packaged ice cream to be purchased from many more outlets.
 The Wholesale Department currently distributes to grocery stores and schools in a 100-mile radius of the Quad Cities, although, it can be purchased at Hy-Vee's as far away as Lincoln, Nebraska, which is approximately 362 miles away from the distribution center in Moline.
 It is also purchasable at Hy-Vee's in South Dakota, Minnesota, Wisconsin, Missouri, and Kansas in addition to Iowa and Illinois stores.
-Stores carrying Whitey’s Ice Cream include, Hy-Vee, Wal-Mart - Sam's Club, Super Target, Jewel, Fareway, SuperValu and Econo Foods.
+Stores carrying Whitey’s Ice Cream include, Hy-Vee, Jewel, and Fareway.

 On January 31, 2019, the location at Coral Ridge Mall in Coralville, Iowa closed down, marking the chain's exit from the Iowa City area.
 A previous store located in downtown Iowa City announced it was not reopening four year priors due to Whitey's unhappiness with renovations in the building they were leasing.